samvera/samvera.github.io/pages/samvera/manager_guide/hyrax_2.1/collections-2.1.md

     link:  'collections-2.1.html'
     selected: 'true'
 ---
 Hyrax 2.1 comes with a suite of new options for creating and configuring collection types to satisfy a number of use cases for cultural heritage and research institutions.
+Two types of User Collections are included by default in Hyrax - User Collections and Administrative Sets.
 This page focuses on the basics of an end user creating a collection.
 For a detailed overview of collection types and configurations, please visit the [Collections and Admin Sets](http://samvera.github.io/collection-overview.html) section of this website.

 ## Create a User Collection